userver-framework/userver/scripts/docs/en/userver/roadmap_and_changelog.md

   additional `utils::Async` invocations.
 * Build fixes for older platforms, thanks to
   [Yuri Bogomolov](https://github.com/ybogo) for the PR.
+* components::Logging now can output logs to UNIX sockets.
 * Now the "help wanted" issues at github have additional tags "good first issue" and "big", to help you to choose between a good starting issue and a big feature.
 See @ref md_en_userver_development_releases for more info.